Sorting and filtering a report or scorecard

 5.1.
 One Click Sorting

 The Header control also supports one click sorting, which allows users to click the header to immediately sort the rows in ascending, descending, or unspecified order.
 A triangle icon above the header text tells you which direction it is currently sorted.
-If you don't see the icon, it means the sort direction is unspecified.
+If you do not see the icon, it means the sort direction is unspecified.

 To use this option, go to Properties for the header control and set the Enable One Click Sort property to True.